na-na-hi/renget/archive/chastegenlocktracker.md

 ### -> /chastegen/ Lock Tracker <-

+##### Some Suggestions when making a lock
+1. Keep the vote times reasonable to how long you want to be locked up. __You will currently get about 10-20 votes per day if you share the lock in chastegen__.
+1. Chaster has finally added a feature to "limit lock time" when you create a lock.
+This is a hard-deadline for a lock where time cannot be added that brings you over it. __Make use of it__.

+##### Currently Tracked locks
+_(Updated 19-Nov-2023)_

+!!! note
+    Locks will be tracked in thread and here until you unlock/abandon, OR until a custom time you give is reached (in date or threads)

 | User | URL | Expiration |
 | -- | -- | -- |